daajoe/mccompetition.org/2021/mc_description.md

 an DIMACS-based submission formats as given below.
 <!--at the [competition tracks and format](mc_format).-->

+## Submission
+Register an Account with [StarExec](https://www.starexec.org/starexec/secure/explore/spaces.jsp?id=441292).
+ We will give you access and you will be able to upload your solver there.

 ## Format
 We refer to a comprehensive
 [document on the description of the competition](../../assets/files/2021/competition2021.pdf).
-Note that runtime requirements might still change until we have the final platform running, which we expect by April 10, 2020 lastest.
+Note that runtime requirements might still change until we have the final platform running, which we expect by April 16, 2021.

 ## Important Dates